Ballistic Advantage Review

 BA AR-15 Enhanced Lower

 The BA-15 Enhanced Lower is a real thing of beauty.
-The clean lines, solid 7075 aluminum, and an excellent finish.
+The clean lines, solid 7075 aluminum, and excellent finish make it extremely attractive.

 You really can’t go wrong with the BA-15 enhanced lower received for your AR build.